GameMakerDiscord/GMTwitch/README.md

 **Wrapping Up The Wrapper**

 That's it!
-Those are the core functions for the API I've written for you guys.
+Those are the core functions used to wrap up the API nice and neat for you guys.
 Use it, abuse it, fork it, spoon it.
 I don't care.
 No credit required.
 Just don't claim this as your own!
 Now, before you leave, I'll list the last of the scripts and give a brief description of each: